teddwill123/Readme-Generator/gen-README.md

-# readme-gen
+# Readme-Gen

   ![GitHub License](http://img.shields.io/badge/License-MIT-blue.svg)

   ## Description

-  This project is to generate a readme-file
+  This readme-gen help developer to generate readme for their project

   ## Table Of Contents